 This evening, you’ll gather for a festive Farewell Dinner at the Lazy Bear Café

 .
-Meals B+DDay 6 - Day 6 - Return Flight to Winnipeg
+Meals B+DDay 6 - Day 6 – The Life of the Polar Bear + Return to Winnipeg

 You’ll be chauffeured to the airport today for your homeward flight.
 Meals B